-Martin v.
+citing Martin v.
 City of Alexandria, 198 Fed.
 Appx.
 344, 346 (5th Cir.
-2006) (per curiam).
-This is a Fifth Circuit decision, but sadly it was also declared as 'not precedent' and is not widely published.
+2006).
+This is a Fifth Circuit decision, but, sadly, it was also declared as 'not precedent' and is not widely published.
 As such it is no more significant than a quote from Shakespeare's Hamlet.
 It was an error for the court in [Monroe](#) to cite this irrelevant case.
-It was also a violation of Fifth Circuit orders to not explicitly state that Martin is not precedent.
+It was also a violation of Fifth Circuit Court orders to not explicitly state that Martin is not precedent.

-However, the above quote was a direct quote from [Iannaccone v.
+However, that specific quote was a direct and verbatim quote from [Iannaccone v.
 Law, 142 F.3d 553 \(2d Cir.
-1998\)](#) which was precedent and is widely cited and available.
+1998\)](#) which was listed as the source in Martin.
+Fortunately, [Iannaccone](#) is precedent and is widely cited and available.
 It includes a history of Pro Se representation with: